theuserge/TheUserge.github.io/deployment.md

 To work some Heroku compatible modules this var value required to Access your account to use `.die`, `.usage` and `.sleep` commands.

-You can get thsi value from:
+You can get this value from:

 [Heroku Account](http://dashboard.heroku.com/account)